Green Mountain Suzuki Institute has a unique offering of classes for our students who range in age from 4 to adult.

 Students will be grouped with at least one (duo) and sometimes up to four (quintet) other students and an instrument coach.
 Music will be sent to the student's home teacher by May 15 and must be extremely well prepared in advance, in order to be able to devote coachings at GMSI entirely to ensemble work.
 This class is open to students in Suzuki Volumes 4 and up, with a few exceptions for advanced Book 3 pianists with the home teacher's recommendation.
 Students must have good music reading skills and strong tone and independence for the ability to play one's part on their own, surrounded by others playing different parts.
 All ensemble groups will perform at our final concert on Friday.
 Chamber music elective registration deadline is April 1.

 This course will cover fundamental concepts of jazz harmony on the keyboard.
 Time will be spent on common chord progressions, chord voicings, and jazz rhythms.
 Students will develop the skills and techniques to play standard tunes in swing, bossa, and ballad styles.
 Previous experience with improvisation is not required.
 Open to piano students in Suzuki Volume 4 and up.

 This class pairs piano students to work with a piano coach on duets and is open to piano students in Suzuki Volumes 2 and up who have music reading skills.
 We strongly encourage all pianists to consider this elective!
 Beginning, intermediate, and advanced music is available, and will be sent to the students in mid-May to allow time to prepare before the student arrives at GMSI.

-Second Suzuki Instrument Master Classes - Piano, Flute, Violin, Viola, or Cello staff **
+Second Suzuki Instrument Master Classes - Piano, Flute, Violin, Viola, Cello **